Chablis or Not To Chablis... That is the Question

 Chablis or Not Chablis, That is the Question

 By now you’re asking yourself, What does this have to do with Chablis?
 Well, that’s the funny thing cause they are almost the same thing, it just comes down to the oak and the region.
 The Chablis region is located in Burgundy.
-The grapevines around Chablis are almost all Chardonnay, making a dry white wine with a crisp and fruity character including green apple, lemon and sometimes pineapple with a long tingly finish.
+Is Chablis Chardonnay?
+The answer is yes if it’s white wine and the grapevines around Chablis are almost all Chardonnay.
+This region makes a dry white wine with a crisp and fruity character including green apple, lemon and sometimes pineapple with a long tingly finish.

 Imagine Chardonnay and Chabis as a coffee drink.
 Chardonnay is your lattes, cappuccinos, creamy, buttery and smooth.
 Chablis is just good old fashioned black drip coffee.
 We all have different tastes, and the two offer the best of both worlds, and many winemakers vary their wine somewhere in between the two styles.
 It’s just a matter of trying some to see which you like more.

 There’s a couple of other things that make chablis or unoaked chardonnay mentally more delicious.
 They tend to be more sustainable and even technically more affordable than the oaked version.
 They are cheaper to produce generally because the prices of new oak barrels.
 The wines from Chablis traditionally are made with stainless steel, concrete or neutral oak.

 Napa is known for a creamy style chardonnay and that buttery-vanilla flavor of oak.
 They also make a variety of chardonnays that has varying degrees of oak worth investigating.
 Just like the coffee analogy, you just need to find the right balance.
 Often at a wine tasting we host couples that realize they both like white wine after all, but they often choose different styles.